michaelfm1211/libll/README.md

 # libll

-A simple double linked-list implementation for c. libll is only suitable for a one specific purpose, having a list which can be appened too. libll doesn't have too many features, but enough for simple usage.
-More operations may come later, but libll was build to be small and minimal.
+A simple double linked-list implementation for c. libll aims to be a small yet comprehensive library.
+Occassionally new operations will be added to the library.
 One good feature of libll is the ability to have linked-lists of multiple types, as you might see in higher level languages (there're more, see ***Cool Features*** below).

 #### Cool Features
 * Python-like negative indexing supported